 It can be not easy to discern SO MUCH as a parent—especially when it comes to mealtime.
 What should we feed our kids?
 How frequently should they eat?
 Or, if you’re the parent of a toddler, HOW can I even get them to eat?
 A question not often asked is how to know when your baby is full.
 This is a discussion worth having.

 Depending on the age of your baby, it’s important to keep in mind that breast milk or formula is still their main source of nutrition until their first birthdays, but introducing solids is a wonderful thing to do after your pediatrician or care team gives it the go-ahead: this will usually happen after their 6-month check-up.

-When it comes to feeding this little person, it’s vital that you can help them develop healthy and happy eating habits that include knowing when they’ve had enough to eat.
+When it comes to feeding this little person, it’s vital that you can help them develop happy and healthy eating habits that include knowing when they’ve had enough to eat.

 Look for Cues

 Babies are well-equipped to give their own little signs when something is up or if they have a need.
 And this extends to being full after a big meal as well!

 A baby who is still exclusively drinking breast milk or formula will start to get sleepy.
 His hands will become soft and open, and his arms will relax.
 Often you can tell if your baby is full based on the chicken wing test.
 Is baby’s arm bent, tensed (looking like a chicken wing!)?
 If their arm stays that way as you try to move it, your baby is probably not full yet.
 Try waking him up or switching positions and offering the bottle or breast again.
-If baby’s arm is loose and limp and his hands are relaxed, baby is probably sleepy and full.
+If baby’s arm is loose and limp and his hands are relaxed, baby is probably sleepy and full.1

 As baby grows, it may be more difficult to tell when they are full.

 A baby of around 6 months of age who is full might lose interest in what’s on your spoon-plane inbound to their mouth or may begin to look around or shift in hopes of moving on to the next activity.